 Erectile dysfunction (ED), also called impotence, can affect your quality of life by decreasing your satisfaction from sex.
 ED can have many causes, both psychological and physical.
 ED from physical causes is fairly common in men as they age.
-Medications are available that can help make ED a thing of the past for many men.
+Medications are available that can help treat ED for many men.

 The most well-known ED medications include: